Felbridge: Geography

 Felbridge is centred 8 mi south of Oxted, 25 mi south of London and 25 mi ESE of Surrey's county town, Guildford.
 It occupies less than one eighth of its district in the extreme mid-south.
 The east of the village is often referred to as Felcourt.

 Hedgecourt lake is immediately northwest of the village centre in the heart of the civil parish, approximately 44 acres in size.

 Elevations range between 115m AOB towards the south of the eastern boundary, fields adjoining Chartham Wood and similarly 102m AOB along West Park Road by the Effingham Park Hotel in the southwest, to 53m AOB along Felbridge Water between Felcourt and Newchapel, in the northeast of the parish, a tributary of the River Eden.

-The soil part of a wide 15 mi to 20 mi band south of the Greensand Ridge is of "slowly permeable loamy/clayey slightly acid but base-rich soil, however much of the southern half is free-draining slightly acid sandy/loamy soil" as this lies on the remaining gentle upland of Hastings Sand.
+The soil, part of a wide 15 mi to 20 mi band south of the Greensand Ridge, is of "slowly permeable loamy/clayey slightly acid but base-rich soil, however much of the southern half is free-draining slightly acid sandy/loamy soil" as this lies on the remaining gentle upland of Hastings Sand.

 Localities

 Domewood

-Domewood is a western neighbourhood surrounded on two of its four sides by copses; it faces, across its southern boundary road, Snow Hill (B2037) the Effingham Park Hotel and Golf Course, see Landmarks; and Snow Hill, a similarly semi-wooded neighbourhood interspersed with farms which is part of an area administered by Worth, West Sussex.
+Domewood is an area surrounded on two of its four sides by copses; it faces, across its southern boundary road, Snow Hill (B2037) the Effingham Park Hotel and Golf Course, see Landmarks; and Snow Hill, a similarly semi-wooded neighbourhood interspersed with farms which is part of an area administered by Worth, West Sussex.
 Separating Domewood from the village centre are Hedgecourt Lake and small surrounding copses.